Netzekreis

 The Netzekreis was a district in Germany from 1919 to 1945.
 For most of its existence, it was part of the Prussian Province of Posen-West Prussia.
-Its administrative seat was the town of Schönlanke.
-Today the territory of the district is part of the Greater Poland Voivodeship in Poland.
+Its administrative seat was the town of Schönlanke (Trzcianka).
+Located in the northern part of historic Greater Poland, today the territory of the district is part of the Greater Poland Voivodeship in Poland.